-Line 40: This line enables global interrupts.
-(See Section 2.10 "Processor-specific Header Files")
+Line 152-153: This line enables all interrupts (See Section 2.10 "Processor-Specific

+Header Files".)

 Appendix A. COFF File Format

 The Microchip COFF specification is based upon the UNIX® System V COFF format, as described in Understanding and Using COFF, Gintaras R. Gircys © 1988, O'Reilly and Associates, Inc. Special mention is made where the Microchip format differs from that described there.